ATI TEAS Math Practice Test (2024)

 Free TEAS Math Sample Questions

-Below are some math problems similar to those found on the ATI TEAS Math Test and those found in our Test Prep Pack.
+Below are some math problems similar to those found on the ATI TEAS Math Test and those found in our Test Prep Pack and our free TEAS Test page.
 We will look at different types of questions from each of the two areas.

 Numbers and Operations: